The bilirubin blood test measures the level of bilirubin in the blood. Bilirubin is a yellowish pigment found in bile, a fluid made by the liver.

 What Abnormal Results Mean

-In newborns, bilirubin levels are higher for the first few days of life.
-Your child's doctor must consider the following when deciding whether your baby's bilirubin levels are too high:
+In newborns, bilirubin level is higher for the first few days of life.
+Your child's provider must consider the following when deciding whether your baby's bilirubin level is too high:

 - How fast the level has been rising

 Jaundice can also occur when more red blood cells than normal are broken down.
 This can be caused by:

 - A blood disorder called erythroblastosis fetalis

 - A red blood cell disorder called hemolytic anemia